 You either need to be strategic in getting a workout done while they're playing or eating or use the baby in your workouts.
 To exercise with a baby in your arms make sure you implement all necessary safety measures like stopping when you're tired, making sure your hands aren't sweaty, and protecting the baby's head.

-Some great mom and baby exercises are: squats, squat and press, push ups to your baby, parlof presses, carries, luges, and bridges.
+Some great mom and baby exercises are: squats, squat and press, push-ups for your baby, parlof presses, carries, luges, and bridges.

 Instead of thinking your workouts need to be a certain duration, accept that they won't.
 Aim for 15 minutes and work your way up.
-Learn how to squeeze in a workout while you're baby is eating or spread out their favorite toys.
-The crucial part is just showing up to move your body, it won't always be perfect.
+Learn how to squeeze in a workout while your baby is eating or spread out their favorite toys.
+The crucial part is just showing up to move your body; it won't always be perfect.

 jill says